Low Dose Naltrexone for Chronic Pain - How it Works

 One of our contributors recently discussed her experiences with Low Dose Naltrexone, a new and experimental way to treat chronic pain.
 In Part 2, we’ll explore how scientists believe Low Dose Naltrexone works on chronic pain, and some of the new ways it’s being used in medicine.

 Naltrexone was first used in the 1960s as a way to treat opioid addiction and was officially approved by the FDA in the 1980s.
 Naltrexone binds to the same receptors as opioids, effectively blocking or lessening their effect.

 Naltrexone can also be used to curb alcohol dependency, but how that works is less well understood.

 In both cases, however, naltrexone is used at around 50-100mg daily.
 What’s interesting about naltrexone is that at lower doses, it exhibits different properties, and may be used to treat conditions that it has no effect on at regular doses.

-The connection to pain management
+The connection to other chronic conditions

 Using medications at lower doses to treat different conditions is not uncommon.
 Two examples include the use of low dose antidepressants to prevent migraines, or taking low doses of aspirin to prevent blood clots.